Skip to main content

 Research Environment Training Sessions: Using the Research Environment for clinical diagnostic discovery

 The rich phenotypic and medical history data, coupled with whole genome sequences available in the Genomics England Research Environment provides a unique opportunity for diagnostic discovery.
-In this training session we will take you through the data available in the Genomics England Research Environment, including results of our own bioinformatic diagnostic analysis, and how you can access these, as well as tools available to filter the data, carry out your own analyses and validate your results.
-As part of the training, we will show you how to submit your genetic diagnoses to the clinical Genomic Medicine Service (GMS) or contact clinicians, leading to direct clinical application of your work.
+In this training session we will take you through the data available in the Genomics England Research Environment, including outputsof our own bioinformatic diagnostic analysis, and how you can access these, as well as tools available to filter the data, carry out your own analyses and check the quality of your results.
+As part of the training, we will show you how to submit your findings to the Diagnostic Discovery pathway to enable return of new candidate diagnoses to NHS laboratories for evaluation and how to submit requests for clinical collaboration with NHS clinical teams.

 This training is aimed at clinical geneticists and does not require any coding skills.
 You will have chance to ask questions of our clinical team, who assess submitted diagnoses, and see what happens to your submissions.